felias-fogg/dw-link/docs/manual.md

 * The voltage should not be changed during a debug session
 * The CKDIV8 fuse should not be in the programmed state when running off a 128 kHz clock source

 The first issue is mitigated by dw-link erasing the chip when lock bits are set.
-This is not an industrial-strength solution, but it makes live easier because all UNO boards have their lock bits set initially.
+This is not an industrial-strength solution, but it makes life easier because all UNO boards have their lock bits set initially.
 So, instead of explaining that the bits have to be cleared, it is just done automatically.
 Concerning resets, I had no problems reconnecting to the target when the target had been stopped asynchronously or by a breakpoint.
-The only problem was that the target will not stop at the hardware breakpoint after a reset, since this hardware breakpoint will be cleared by the reset.
+The only problem was that the target would not stop at the hardware breakpoint after a reset, since this hardware breakpoint will be cleared by the reset.
 So, if you want to be sure to stop after a reset, place two different breakpoints in the startup routine.
 Changing the clock frequency is also not a problem since at each stop the debugger re-synchronizes with the target.
 Further, changing the supply voltage can be done, if you have level-shifting hardware in place.
 Finally, debugging at very low clock frequencies (32 kHz/8 = 4 kHz) is not impossible, but communication is extremely slow.
-I have implemented that mainly because of curiosity and in order to help you to recover and switch to a higher frequency.
+I have implemented that mainly because of curiosity and to help you recover and switch to a higher frequency.

 ### 8.8 BREAK instructions in your program

 It is possible to put the BREAK instruction, which is used to implement breakpoints, in ones program by using the inline assembly statement asm("break").
 This does not make any sense since without the debugger, the MCU will stop at this point and will not do anything anymore.
 Such a BREAK instruction may also be in the program because a previous debugging session was not terminated in a clean way.
 If such a BREAK is detected, one should issue the `load` command again.

 When running under the debugger, the program will be stopped in the same way as if there is a software breakpoint set by the user.
 However, one cannot continue execution from this point with the `step`, `next`, or `continue` command.
 Instead, the debugger gets an "illegal instruction" signal.
-So, one either needs to reload the program code or, set the PC to a different value, or restart the debugging session.
+So, one either needs to reload the program code, set the PC to a different value, or restart the debugging session.

 <a name="section89"></a>

 ### 8.9 Some MCUs have stuck-at-one bits in the program counter

 Some debugWIRE MCUs appear to have program counters in which some unused bits are stuck at one.
 ATmega48s and ATmega88s (without the A-suffix), which I have sitting on my bench,  have their PC bits 11 and 12 or only PC bit 12 always stuck at one.
-In other words the PC has at least the value 0x1800 or 0x1000, respectively (note that the AVR program counter addresses words, not bytes!).
+In other words, the PC has at least the value 0x1800 or 0x1000, respectively (note that the AVR program counter addresses words, not bytes!).
 The hardware debugger can deal with it, but GDB gets confused when trying to perform a stack backtrace.
 It gets also confused when trying to step over a function call or tries to finalize a function call.
 For these reasons, debugging these MCUs does not make much sense and dw-link rejects these MCUs with an error message when one tries to connect to one of those (see also [this blog entry](https://hinterm-ziel.de/index.php/2021/12/29/surprise-surprise/)).

 The only reasonable way to deal with this problem is to use a different MCU, one with an A, PA, or PB suffix.
-If you really need to debug this particular MCU and are aware of the problems and limitations, you can recompile the sketch with the compile time constant `STUCKAT1PC` set to 1.
+If you really need to debug this particular MCU and are aware of the problems and limitations, you can recompile the sketch with the compile-time constant `STUCKAT1PC` set to 1.

 ### 8.10 The start of the debugger takes two seconds